princeton-vl/infinigen/docs/StaticAssets.md

 1. Download the following assets in .glb format from Sketchfab:

-    - [Iron Shelf](https://sketchfab.com/3d-models/iron-shelf-fd0cd420ffe04ac08174926f6b175d3f) (Attributed to Thunder and is licensed under CC BY-SA 4.0.
-We use this asset with modification, i.e. merge parts, scale).
+    - [Iron Shelf](https://sketchfab.com/3d-models/iron-shelf-fd0cd420ffe04ac08174926f6b175d3f) (Attributed to Thunder and is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+We use this asset with modification, i.e. rendered image).

-    - [Office Couch](https://sketchfab.com/3d-models/office-couch-ca63db1db205476fa6f54e1603b7d15d) (Attributed to Virenimation and is licensed under CC BY 4.0.
-We use this asset with modification, i.e. merge parts, scale).
+    - [Office Couch](https://sketchfab.com/3d-models/office-couch-ca63db1db205476fa6f54e1603b7d15d) (Attributed to Virenimation and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+We use this asset with modification, i.e. rendered image).

-    - [Table](https://sketchfab.com/3d-models/de-table-63e4d8faac73435fa7e9e929baa2c175) (Attributed to DeCloud and is licensed under CC BY 4.0.
-We use this asset with modification, i.e. merge parts, scale).
+    - [Table](https://sketchfab.com/3d-models/de-table-63e4d8faac73435fa7e9e929baa2c175) (Attributed to DeCloud and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+We use this asset with modification, i.e. rendered image).

 <p align="center">
   <img src="images/static_assets/shelf.jpg" width="236" />